Misakan-tech/MoveBoxWebsite/README.md

 # MoveBoxWebsite
-This website is based on one startup MoveBox.I created this website by using Html,CSS and Bootstrap.I hope you will like this project.Basically,MoveBox is just a random stratup idea that helps in shifting house,office etc in India.
+This website is based on the startup MoveBox.I created this website using HTML, CSS, and Bootstrap.
+I hope you will like this project.
+MoveBox is a random startup idea that helps in shifting house,office etc in India.